opendilab/LightZero/lzero/loss_landscape/README.md

   author={Li, Hao and Xu, Zheng and Taylor, Gavin and Studer, Christoph and Goldstein, Tom}, booktitle={Neural Information Processing Systems}, year={2018}
 }

+@article{niu2024lightzero,
+  title={LightZero: A Unified Benchmark for Monte Carlo Tree Search in General Sequential Decision Scenarios}, author={Niu, Yazhe and Pu, Yuan and Yang, Zhenjie and Li, Xueyan and Zhou, Tong and Ren, Jiyuan and Hu, Shuai and Li, Hongsheng and Liu, Yu}, journal={Advances in Neural Information Processing Systems}, volume={36}, year={2024}
+}

+@article{puunizero,
+  title={UniZero: Generalized and Efficient Planning with Scalable Latent World Models}, author={Pu, Yuan and Niu, Yazhe and Yang, Zhenjie and Ren, Jiyuan and Li, Hongsheng and Liu, Yu}, journal={Transactions on Machine Learning Research}
+}
 ```